 Within the compulsory health insurance, the rights and obligations of compulsory health insurance are provided to all insured persons of the Croatian Health Insurance Fund, based on the principles of reciprocity, solidarity and equality, in the manner and under the conditions laid down by the Regulation (EC) No. 883/04, Directive 2011/24/EU on the application of patients’ rights in cross-border healthcare, the Compulsory Health Insurance Act and the regulations adopted on the basis of this Act and the special act.

 The following persons are obliged to apply for compulsory health insurance:

 - Persons who are residents of the Republic of Croatia

-- Foreigners with approved permanent residence in the Republic of Croatia
+- Foreigners with approved permanent residence or long-term residence in the Republic of Croatia

 - Nationals of other Member States of the European Union (EU) and the European Economic Area (EEA) and Switzerland nationals of other countries with a temporary residence permit in Croatia, and on the basis of employment relationship with an employer based in Croatia, or on the basis of economic or professional activity if the conditions under special regulations regulating the issue of residence and work of foreigners in Croatia are fulfilled